What is a mandala, purposes and how to make a mandala

 7. If desired, trace the outline of the shapes with a permanent black pen.
 Only do this if you are not using watercolor.
 This step can be done before applying the color or after.

-8. Remove all the pencil lines which are no longer necessary
+8. Remove all the pencil lines that are no longer necessary

 9. Color or paint each element of the mandala with the desired color